 NHS intermediate care is free temporary care at home for 6 weeks following a stay in hospital, or to enable the person being cared for to stay at home following an emergency breakdown in care services (for example, a caring partner has been taken into hospital).
 If your parent has been in hospital, the hospital social work team will arrange the care before the patient is discharged.
 If your parent is at home, contact their local social services department, and make sure you let them know that it is an emergency situation.

-There are lots of levels of respite care and service providers, here are some more useful links….
+There are lots of levels of respite care and service providers.
+Some useful links are below.

 For an overall perspective on respite care: Which?
 Elderly Care.